admin

 Data based on treated bleeds.

-3. FEEL CONFIDENT YOUR JOINTS ARE PROTECTED
+1. CONFIDENCE THAT YOUR JOINTS ARE PROTECTED

 The XTEND-1 study also examined target joint bleeds.
-When evaluating joint results at 52 weeks in the 128 people who participated in the XTEND-1 study, 72% of people had 0 joint bleeds‡ on prophylaxis after switching to ALTUVIIIO.
+When evaluating joint results at 52 weeks in the 128 people who participated in the XTEND-1 study, 72% of people had 0 joint bleeds on prophylaxis after switching to ALTUVIIIO.
 100% of target joints were resolved.

 Target joints: